-The forts of Esseillon
+The Esseillon forts

 The Esseillon barrier at Aussois, Fort Victor-Emmanuel.
 In the background: the Dent Parrachée.